developweekly/blog/content/docs/gitlab-ci-cd-on-bare-metal.md

    - schedules
 ```

 Remember that we defined our own `stages` in configuration such as `deploy, update, backup`.
 Jobs will run in this order according to their stage, and jobs in the same stage will run parallel.
 We also don't want update job to be run on each commit, so we restrict it to be run only on `schedules`.
-Now you can test your schedule by playing play button on CI/CD / Schedules page.
+Now you can test your schedule by clicking play button on CI/CD / Schedules page.

 Similarly, we can add a backup job as well.